codex-academy/taxi-trips/readme.md

 We made a start for you by creating the `taxi-trips.js` file with some tests in `taxi-trips.test.js`.

-Make all the tests pass in `taxi-trips.test.js` select the appropriate parameters and return data.
+Make all the tests pass with, your data in the database, in `taxi-trips.test.js` use the appropriate parameters and return data.
+The tests are not setup using specific data.
+You need to make sure each test tests the appropriate things.

 ## Database setup

 In the `sql` folder create two files.

-* Create the tables using a sql script file called `sql/tables.sql`,
+* Create the tables using a sql script file called `tables.sql`,
-* Add data to the files using a file called `sql/data.sql`.
+* Add data to the tables using a file called `data.sql`.

 Ensure each region have 3 taxi's and that each taxi have made between 3 to 5 trips.

+Ensure that the taxi registration numbers are appropriate for the region they are operating in.

 Here are some example routes: